kolkhis/prolug-coursework/homelab_final_project.md

 ```
 The package is already installed.

-I decide to search for the binary itself.
+I search for the binary itself.
 It must be on the system somewhere since
 I have the package installed.
 ```bash
 sudo find / -name pvs 2>/dev/null